unomaly/logstash-output-unomaly/README.md

  ## Contributing

  Bug reports and pull requests are welcome.
 This project is intended to be a safe, welcoming space for collaboration.

+ ## Development

+We use docker to build the plugin.
+You can build it by running  `docker-compose run jruby gem build logstash-output-unomaly.gemspec `